dymio/codenohito_book/rules/setup_debian_rails_server.md

 All commands in this guide runs under root system user.

-Tested for Rails 4.2.8 application, based on Mayak.
+Tested on Rails 4.2.8 application, based on Mayak.

 April 2, 2017.